MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-azure-cli.md

 # Use JMESPath queries with Azure CLI 2.0

 The Azure CLI 2.0 uses the `--query` argument to execute a [JMESPath query](http://jmespath.org) on the results of commands.
-JMESPath is a query language for JSON, allowing for traversing paths, flattening objects, re-keying dictionaries, and more.
-These queries are executed on the JSON output, before any other display formatting.
+JMESPath is a query language for JSON, giving you the ability to select and present data from CLI output.
+These queries are executed on the JSON output, before performing any other display formatting.

 The `--query` argument is supported by all commands in the Azure CLI.
-The examples below cover common use cases and demonstrate how to use the features of JMESPath to extract the information you need from CLI output.
+This article's examples cover common use cases and demonstrate how to use the features of JMESPath.

 ## Work with dictionary output

-Commands which are guaranteed to return information on only a single JSON dictionary rather than array, most often `create` or `show` commands, can be explored by their key names alone.
+Commands that return a JSON dictionary can be explored by their key names alone.
 Key paths use the `.` character as a separator.
-The following example pulls all of the authorized public keys for connecting to a Linux VM:
+The following example pulls a list of the public SSH keys allowed to connect to a Linux VM:

 ```azurecli
 az vm show -g QueryDemo -n TestVM --query osProfile.linuxConfiguration.ssh.publicKeys
 ```

-When retrieving multiple keys in a query, there are two ways to do so.
-The first is to provide an array of key values, which are then presented in an array without any identifying key values.
-The following example shows how to retrieve the Azure image offering name, and the size of the OS disk it is allocated to:
+You can also get multiple values, putting them in an ordered array.
+The array doesn't have any key information, but the order of the array's elements matches the order of the queried keys.
+The following example shows how to retrieve the Azure image offering name and the size of the OS disk:

 ```azurecli
 az vm show -g QueryDemo -n TestVM --query 'storageProfile.[imageReference.offer, osDisk.diskSizeGb]'